Washing & Drying Sheepskin

 - Machine wash: Machine washable Sheepskin may be cleaned in a washing machine using the wool or gentle cycle.
 Use the recommended amount of Woolskin:

 - 40 mL for a full load.
 Use half of these quantities for Front Loading machines.
 Select cold or warm wash.
 DOUBLE RINSE

 - Institutional Washing: Authentic Australian Medical Sheepskins are used extensively in hospitals and Nursing Homes.
 When appropriate washing procedures are used ( see below), they may be transferred from one patient to another without cross infection.

 Washing instructions for HiTemp Medical Sheepskins to meet thermal disinfection requirements.

 4. DRYING SHEEPSKIN AND WOOL

-Do Not use direct Heat or direct Sunlight to dry washable sheepskin.
+Do Not use direct Heat or direct Sunlight to dry sheepskin.